taubeyana/Pinterest/README.md

 # Pinterest – Clone

-Netcraft academy FED course final project.
+Netcraft academy FED course final project.<br>
 All the elements are active, you can search, add and remove pins.

 ## Live Demo